 The accompanying consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 All significant intercompany transactions and accounts have been eliminated upon consolidation.
 The Company consolidates investments where it has a controlling financial interest.
 The usual condition for controlling financial interest is ownership of a majority of the voting interest and, therefore, as a general rule, ownership, directly or indirectly, of more than 50% of the outstanding voting shares is a condition indicating consolidation.
-All of the Company's subsidiaries are wholly owned.
+For investments in variable interest entities, the Company would consolidate when it is determined to be the primary beneficiary of a variable interest entity.
+The Company does not have any variable interest entities.